nielsberglund/nielsblogsource/_drafts/sql-server-2019---java--output-parameters.md

 #### Input Nulls

+In the previous [null post][4] we saw that, when we want to handle null input, we use a required class level variable `inputNullMap`, which the Java language extension populates "automagically".
+However, after the introduction of the Java language SDK, this variable is not required any more.
+Even if you declared it, the Java language extension does not populate it.

+ how the Java language extension "automagically" populates a required variable `inputNullMap`.
 Let us see how we handle input nulls, like we receive when we execute the code in *Code Snippet 4*.

+In the